hazer-hazer/Jacy-Dev-Book/_docs/concept/why-affine-types.md

 This example is the reason why affine types are cool, it just presents their main advantage -- data flow control.
 We know where data goes, from where, and that we lose access to it as it is moved.

-Of course, there is the borrowing concept that allows us not to copy or move the data, but alias it with new object.
+Of course, there is the borrowing concept that allows us not to copy or move the data, but alias it with a new object.